 What is a CPAP Mask?

 A CPAP Mask is one of the most important components to treat CPAP therapy.
-CPAP Masks are available in three different styles: Full Face, Nasal, or Nasal Pillow.
+CPAP Masks for sleep apnea are available in three different styles: Full Face, Nasal, or Nasal Pillow.
 Depending on the patient and the way they sleep or by pure preference it is essential to find the proper mask that best fits you.
 Having a good comfortable fit enables better compliance and increased acceptance of CPAP therapy.

 Cushions are used to seal in air flow and to prevent leakage.
 The CPAP mask is secured to the patient by a headgear which attaches to clips found on different parts of the mask.